MusabShk/Hackerrank-clone/README.md

 # Hackerrank - landing page

-Landing page similar to Hackerrank, giving it a similar look and feel.
+Landing page similar to Hackerrank, giving it a similar look and feel.</br>
 Build using React.js an Bootstrap 5.0

 ### Home page